canonical/microcloud/doc/explanation/networking.md

 (exp-networking-ovn-features)=
 ### Key features and benefits

 - **Logical networks**: OVN networks are logical networks implemented in software, which means they operate independently of physical network infrastructure and allow for segmentation within the same cluster.
-For example, you can use separate networks for frontend and backend services.
+For example, you can use separate networks for frontend and backend components.

 - **Distributed virtual routers and logical switches**: Data plane operations are distributed across cluster members rather than run by a centralized controller, allowing network traffic to be processed at the edge, closer to where workloads run.